Atvempa/schedular/README.md

 # Schedular
 Developed a comprehensive Todo web application using the Angular.

-Experince the application here: https://schedular-six.vercel.app/
+Explore the application here: https://schedular-six.vercel.app/

 Steps to run the Application locally: